facebookresearch/moodist/README.md

 If it throws an error about building wheels and not finding CUDA static libraries, you must use the `python setup.py install` command to build it.

 ## Documentation

 Wouldn't that be nice?

+# License

+Moodist is released under an MIT license.
+See LICENSE for more information.